HomeMy WebLinkAbout405.028 - Five Year Test ProceduresEffective Date: March 2005 Darla J. Scott, Supervising Fire Inspector

 date of the five year test.

-Upon receipt of the letter, Department staff should complete an inspection of the
+Upon receipt of the letter, Department staff will complete an inspection of the repairs

-repairs and issue a letter of determination to the original five year test contractor which
+and issue a letter of determination to the original five year test contractor which shall

-Upon issuance, the original five year test contractor must comply with the order of the
+Upon issuance, the original five year test contractor shall comply with the order of the

 Fire Marshal, or designee.
 All correspondence should be retained by the Department